Amid novel coronavirus fears, Fresno County health officials assure public they’re prepared to handle it

 However, on Facebook, the boxer announced concerns on the novel coronavirus have caused Top Rank Boxing and ESPN to cancel his match.

 In the post, he said in part, “Whatever happens I will be ready, I will stay ready.
 God bless to all my supporters.
-I will continue working hard to become the king of the 140lb division.”
+I will continue working hard to become the king of the 140 pound division.”

 The match will be relocated to the U.S. at a later date, according to the post.